SafeRL-Lab/AccidentBench/README.md

         --log_samples \
         --output_path /pasteur2/u/xhanwang/lmms-eval/outputs/land_space_hard/
 ```
+Also can use this to run experiments: https://github.com/SafeRL-Lab/AccidentBench/blob/main/script/run_internvl25_multi.sh

 Modify the following examples to test more models as the above script.
 > More examples can be found in [examples/models](examples/models)